gaubrey1/celo-ico/README.md

 ICO participants can purchase these tokens using cryptocurrencies such as Bitcoin or Ethereum.
 The tokens are usually sold at a discount during the ICO period to incentivize early investors, and their value may appreciate over time as the project develops and gains adoption.

 Celo is an open-source blockchain platform that enables fast, secure, and low-cost mobile payments and access to decentralized finance (DeFi) applications.
 It uses a proof-of-stake consensus algorithm, which makes it more energy-efficient and less resource-intensive than other blockchain platforms.
 It was designed to enable a new universe of financial solutions accessible to mobile users, creating a global financial ecosystem where an end-user can onboard into the Celo ecosystem with just a mobile number.
-It offers the following key features
+It offers the following key features:
   - Proof-of-stake
   - Carbon negative
   - Layer-1 protocol